Skip to main content

 Are there HBCUs in North Carolina?

-PBS NC is proud to participate in a national initiative celebrating HBCUs and their enduring contributions.
+PBS North Carolina is thrilled to join HBCU Week NOW, a public media partnership celebrating HBCUs and their enduring contributions.
 In partnership with Maryland Public Television (MPT), Louisiana Public Broadcasting and Howard University Television, we are excited to bring you inspiring programs and stories that honor the legacy, contributions and importance of HBCUs.

 Featured on Black Issues Forum